ibrahima/worldwiideweb/README.md

 something significant for the homebrew community, and I don't think I'd be good at designing a game so I'm applying my skills to something else.

+### What kind of rendering quality can we expect?

+Since I've already outlined my goals for this project, which are primarily to get something working that can download files easily, the rendering engine will be very basic.
+I wouldn't expect much, if any, CSS support.
+Of course, if there is a fairly portable rendering engine that I can use, I might try to port it later, but not until the initial work is done.

 ### When will this be released?

 Following in the footsteps of many great software developers before me: When it's ready!